unionai/unionai-docs/source/getting-started/index.md

 ## Log into Union

-Navigate to the Union console at `<union-host-url>` and log in with your credentials.
+Navigate to the web console at `<union-host-url>` and log in with your credentials.
-Once you have logged in you should see the Union console:
+Once you have logged in you should see the Union console.
+This is where you will be able to see your workflow executions and and manage your projects:

 ![Union console](/_static/images/union-byoc-home.png)